Flex150 - Trampoline JumpFlex - Free user manual and instructions

 Attaching the Jump Mat

-Move to the next Safety Net pole and attached the Spring to the right of the pole to the Jump Mat D-Ring.
-You will need to count the number of D-Rings on the Jump Mat to make sure the number is equal to the number of Frame attachemtn points
+Move to the next Safety Net pole and attach the Spring to the right of the pole to the Jump Mat D-Ring.
+You will need to count the number of D-Rings on the Jump Mat to make sure the number is equal to the number of Frame attachment points.

 Note: Make sure to count out an equal number of Jump Mat D-Rings and Frame attachment points before attaching the next spring.